tagohd/mono/Outline.md

 - When Edna attacks, Luke experiences déjà vu.
 He feels that he came here to look for someone.
 	- Also, maybe he's a bit less frightened by the attack since it's happened before.
 - He sees Case.
 Is this the person he's looking for?
 He looks familiar...
-- The déjà vu intensifies.
-Luke freaks out.
-Case gets James to help.
-	- Maybe Case senses that the déjà vu is magical in origin?
+- Luke mentions his weird dreams and déjà vu, and Case suggests they talk to James about it.

 ### 2.1.3 Refusal of the Call
 - James confirms that the déjà vu is real.
 Luke really has done this before.